 - 1/2 Teaspoon Lemon Juice

-First thing you want to do, if you're not using leftover rice, is cook the rice.
-While you cook the rice you can work on the Plumb Compote.
+The first thing you want to do, if you're not using leftover rice, is cook the rice.
+While you cook the rice you can work on the Plum Compote.

-Cut the plumbs into the size that you want, I made mine into slices mainly for presentation.
-Add the Plumbs, Sugar, Vanilla, and Water into the pan and bring it to a boil.
+Cut the plums into the size that you want, I made mine into slices mainly for presentation.
+Add the Plums, Sugar, Vanilla, and Water into the pan and bring it to a boil.

 Once it starts to thicken, reduce the heat to low.
 It will start to turn more of a purple color at this point.
 Add the Lemon juice, and a splash of water if you want it to have more sauce.